Code Lyoko: Recurring characters

-The physical education teacher of Kadic Academy and the chief disciplinarian.
-He is frequently mentioned to have had an extensive job history, although whenever it comes up, he almost always ends up dismissing it by saying, "I'd rather not talk about it."
-Jim is often shown to digress from his lectures as he starts to reminisce on stories of his past, usually before being interrupted by someone or cutting himself off.
-On several occasions, Jim has discovered the existence of Lyoko or X.A.N.A. and displayed his helpfulness and willingness to keep it a secret, however, his memories are always erased through the use of "Return to the Past."
-One of his more notable secrets is that he once starred in a film called Paco, the King of Disco.
+The gym teacher of Kadic Academy and the chief disciplinarian.
+He is frequently mentioned to have had an extensive job history, but refuses to talk about it despite often reminiscing on stories of his past, usually before being interrupted by someone or cutting himself off.
+On several occasions, Jim has discovered the existence of Lyoko or X.A.N.A. and displayed his helpfulness and willingness to keep it a secret; however, his memories are always erased through the use of "Return to the Past."
+He once starred in a film called Paco, the King of Disco.